<< <%SKIN-STRTRANS-SYNTOC%> >>

 When you select the Backup/Restore ⇒ Backup Frequency and Options menu option, the following window appears:

 By default, the program reminds you weekly to backup your database, as you are exiting the program.
 If you wish to be reminded with a different frequency, you can use the radio buttons in the top section of this window.
 They give you the option of Never, Daily, Weekly, or Monthly.
 If you don't set it, it defaults to Weekly.
+If you enable the Cloud Storage Service (described below), only the frequencies Weekly and Monthly will cause these reminders to do regular backups as you exit the program - Every Time or Daily are superseded by the fact that the Cloud Storage Service backs up every time for you.

 Unless you are using the Local Network Client version of ACCOUNTS, and a different user (probably the one whose computer is running the Local Network Server version of ACCOUNTS) is definitely making regular backups, it is strongly recommended that you do not select the option Never.
 If you are not making regular backups off of your hard drive (and someone else or some automated process is not doing so), you might as well not be using the program - there is real possibility that your hard drive and/or computer will die at some point, and you will then have no data!